delneg/source-map-sharp/README.md

-### Source Map Sharp
+# Source Map Sharp

 ## About

-This is a direct rewrite (meaning, the goal was not to write 'idiomatic' F# code, but to resemble inital JS code as close as possible)
+This is a direct rewrite (meaning, the goal was not to write 'idiomatic' F# code, but to resemble inital JS code as close as possible) of source map generation tool https://github.com/mozilla/source-map

+Which is originally written in JS.
+The initial purpose is to use it with https://github.com/fable-compiler/Fable project

 ### Files - status